tradle/why-hypercore/FAQ.md

 2. There is a hook that can be registered for feed authentication.

-### If Hypercore is P2P Web, what is its URL format?
+## If Hypercore is a P2P Web, what is its URL format?

 URL is designed to be used in Beaker.
 Its schema is dat:// or hyper:// It must be followed by the <publicKey> of a Hypercore feed.